Skip to footer content

 $vbLabelText $csharpLabel

-This code creates a simple PDF viewer component that loads a PDF document and displays it using an iframe.
-The LoadPdfDocument method reads PDF files from the wwwroot folder and converts them to a byte array.
-The CreateObjectUrl method then transforms this byte array into a data URL that the iframe can display, allowing users to view the loaded PDF document.
-This approach works well with various PDF versions and supports UTF-8 encoding.
+This code creates a PDF viewer component that loads a PDF document and displays it using an iframe.
+The LoadPdfDocument method reads a PDF from the wwwroot folder and converts it to a base64 data URL that the iframe renders directly.
+This approach works well with various PDF versions and supports UTF-8 encoding for international documents.

 How Does the Component Load PDF Files?

-The component use IronPDF's document loading capabilities to read PDF files efficiently.
-When a user clicks the "Open File" button, the LoadPdfDocument method:
+The component uses IronPDF's document loading capabilities to read PDF files efficiently.
+When a user clicks the "Open File" button, the method:

 1. Loads the PDF file using PdfDocument.FromFile